 For all RSUs and stock options, the values reflect the aggregate grant date fair value computed in accordance with FASB ASC Topic 718.
-Assumptions made in the calculation of these amounts are described in Note 14 to the Company's audited financial statements, included in the Company's Annual Report on Form 10-K for the year ended December 31, 2015, filed with the SEC on March 3, 2016.
+Assumptions made in the calculation of these amounts are described in Notes 14 and 15 to the Company's audited financial statements, included in this Annual Report.

-Todd Pope became our President and Chief Executive Officer on September 3, 2013 in connection with the consummation of the Merger; prior thereto he was the president and chief executive officer of TransEnterix Surgical.
 In the event of termination of his employment in connection with a Change in Control, all of Mr. Pope's unvested outstanding equity awards shall accelerate and vest upon the date of termination.